Pleurotus: Description

-Cuisine

-Oyster mushrooms are popular for cooking, torn up instead of sliced, especially in stir fry or sauté, because they are consistently thin, and so will cook more evenly than uncut mushrooms of other types.
-They are often used in vegetarian cuisine.
+In the American Pacific Northwest, oysters can be found from March to May.

 Taxonomy

 The classification of species within the genus Pleurotus is difficult due to high phenotypic variability across wide geographic ranges, geographic overlap of species, and ongoing evolution and speciation.
 Early taxonomic efforts placed the oyster mushrooms within a very broad Agaricus as Agaricus ostreatus (Jacq.
 1774).
 Paul Kummer defined the genus Pleurotus in 1871; since then, the genus has been narrowed with some species reclassified to other genera, such as Favolaschia, Hohenbuehelia, Lentinus, Marasmiellus, Omphalotus, Panellus, Pleurocybella, and Resupinatus.
 See Singer (1986) for an example of Pleurotus taxonomy based on morphological characteristics.

 Phylogeny

 More recently, molecular phylogenetics has been utilized to determine genetic and evolutionary relationships between groups within the genus, delineating discrete clades.
 Pleurotus, along with the closely related genus Hohenbuehelia, has been shown to be monophyletic.
 Tests of cross-breeding viability between groups have been used to further define which groups are deserving of species rank, as opposed to subspecies, variety, or synonymy.
 If two groups of morphologically distinct Pleurotus fungi are able to cross-breed and produce fertile offspring, they meet one definition of species.
 These reproductively discrete groups, referred to as intersterility groups, have begun to be defined in Pleurotus.
 Many binomial names used in literature are now being grouped together as species complexes using this technique, and may change.